Waterproofing 3D prints is no easy task, but it’s definitely not impossible!

 5 Tricks for Waterproofing 3D Prints

-There are a few different 3D printing filaments you can use that will allow you to create waterproof or water-resistant 3D models.
+There are a few different 3D printing filaments you can use that will allow you to create waterproof 3D prints or water-resistant 3D models.

 If your main need is creating water-resistant prints, then you can use these materials without much post-processing to make them waterproof.
 However, if your goal is to create a truly waterproof model, then using these materials along with the below techniques will be your best bet.